Lazerbeak12345/bad-mitten-browser/README.md

 Right now, the GUI (not the rendering engine) is basically done until they make changes to improove what tabs can do (and what the top bar can do).

+### GUI things I can't do yet, but want to, once racket/gui gets better

 I would like the tabs to have these changes:

 - They need to try to be as wide as possible, but once they are too small, hide